Chris Drury: New York Rangers (2007–2011)

 Drury was named to the United States roster for the 2010 Winter Olympics.
 Drury, Jamie Langenbrunner and Brian Rafalski were the only members of the 2010 team who had previous Olympic experience.
 Because of his disappointing play for the Rangers in 2010 (he had spent much of the season on the fourth line, with a pre-Olympics scoring total of 8G-11A-19P and a −14 plus-minus rating), Drury's inclusion on the team was questioned by former Olympian Jeremy Roenick, who said the team might be better served by adding either former Rangers teammate Scott Gomez or T. J. Oshie.
 On February 21, 2010, Drury scored the go-ahead goal to break a 2–2 tie in a critical round-robin game against Canada.
 The Americans went on to win 5–3.
 The Americans lost a rematch to the Canadians in the gold medal game and Drury was awarded an Olympic silver medal for the second time.

+In February 2011, Drury underwent arthroscopic surgery on his left knee, missing 6 weeks.
+At the time of the surgery, he missed 33 games during the season.
 In June 2011, rumors began circulating that the Rangers were looking to negotiate a contract buyout with Drury.
 However, these rumors were silenced after it was announced Drury may have a degenerative condition in his left knee which would cause him to miss the entire 2011–12 season.